rasouza/sami-test/backend/README.md

 This backend implements a [RESTful](https://restfulapi.net/) CRUD interface for users and complies with Eric Evan's [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) and Uncle Bob's [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) which is briefly explained here in the document.

-It also exposes a `/docs` endpoint for further reference.
+It also exposes a `/docs/` endpoint for further reference and `/coverage/` for test coverage.

 ## Installation